wptrainingteam/what-is-contact-form-7/README.md

 # What Is Contact Form 7
-> To Do
-> * "Have you thought about" section.
-Need input on what to write.

 ## Description

 Contact Form 7 is an easy-to-use plugin to create and add a contact form to your WordPress website.
 In this lesson, you will learn how to prepare and install the plugin and create and customize your first form, as well as setting up notifications to yourself and the form submitter.